Arthurkhan/star-gazer-analysis/README.md

 5. **Data Loading Issues**
    - The application uses defensive data loading patterns
    - If data appears missing, check the database connection

+6. **Database Migration Issues**
+   - If migration fails, check the console for specific errors
+   - You can also run the migration manually (see the migration guide)

 ## 📋 Project Structure